-Once you have completed the post-test successfully, the system will automatically send an e-mail confirming your results to your University e-mail address.

-Please forward this email to your Course Coordinator by Friday Week 1 MT.
+There is a pre-test, the course itself and then a post-test.
+Once you have completed the post-test successfully, the system will automatically send an email, confirming your results, to your Oxford email address.
+Please forward this certificate to the Course Coordinator by Friday Week 1, Michaelmas Term.